etiennestuder/java-ordered-properties/README.md

 order.
 Also, an option is provided to omit the current date from being persisted as a comment in the specified properties file.

-The java-ordered-properties dependency is hosted at [Maven Central](https://search.maven.org/search?q=a:java-ordered-properties) and at [Bintray's JCenter](https://bintray.com/etienne/java-utilities/java-ordered-properties).
+The java-ordered-properties dependency is hosted at [Maven Central](https://search.maven.org/search?q=a:java-ordered-properties).

 ## Build scan